Ticolls/Ticolls/README.md

    I'm a fullStack Developer from Salvador-BA!

 🎓 I'm a Computer Science student at Universidade Federal da Bahia (UFBA)

-🔭 I’m currently working on a freelance job and my personal site

-🌱 I’m currently learning : Sass and Prisma
+🌱 I’m currently learning : JAVA

   📫 How to reach me:
   Mail me at "ticolls@hotmail.com"